 Various horizontal and vertical approaches exist for entering the IoT market.
 The debate about IoT market strategies will continue because of the bold projections for the IoT market.
 Unfortunately, hype leads to myth, and myth leads to confusion.
 However, it’s not all hype when it comes to HVAC and IoT.

 Moving forward means taking a step back to look for clues about how the IoT market could evolve.
-Let’s dive into a practical example from the Smart Home market to see how the future of HVAC systems is intertwined with AI and IoT.
+Let’s dive into a practical example from the Smart Home market to see how the future of HVAC and IoT systems will continue to improve with AI.

 Early HVAC Innovations

 HVAC controls have been a key focus of the Smart Home market.
 As recently as 2017, 41 percent of U.S. homes had a programmable thermostat, but less than 1/3 of those homes actually programmed it.

 HVAC controls have existed for a while.
 The first thermostat was patented in 1883!

 What’s Changed in 135 Years?